eosforce/FIPs/FIP#7.md

 - All proposals need the approval of more than two-thirds of the management committee to become effective.
 - The management committee shall set up an impeachment mechanism.
 Anyone who initiates impeachment can initiate impeachment, and any member who passes the vote of more than 1/3 profitable node can be impeached.
 - Election criteria for the management committee are set by the block producers.
-- The salary of the Management Committee requires to be received through the proposal.
+- 5% of all the adopted proposal fee is automatically paid into the account of management committee as the salary for the membership.The salary of the Management Committee requires to be received through the proposal.

 The above is only a proposed scheme, and the final result is still to be determined by the EOSFORCE mainnet block producers parliamentary voting.